Indian photojournalist killed in Afghanistan’s Kandahar province | Law-Order

 Indian photojournalist killed in Afghanistan’s Kandahar province

-Danish Siddiqui, a Pulitzer Prize winner Indian photojournalist, has been killed in Afghanistan while covering fighting between Afghan troops and the Taliban.Deeply disturbed by the sad news of the killing of a friend, Danish Seddiqi in Kandahar last night Thursday.
+Danish Siddiqui, a Pulitzer Prize winner Indian photojournalist who worked for Reuters news agency, has been killed in Afghanistan while covering the fierce fighting between Afghan troops and the Taliban militants in Kandahar.Deeply disturbed by the sad news of the killing of a friend, Danish Siddiqui in Kandahar last night Thursday.

 - Country: